abseil/abseil.github.io/about/design/dropin-types.md

 type: markdown
 ---

-# Pre-Adopted `std::` Types
 Abseil’s initial release includes several types that mimic the API of C++17 vocabulary types: `absl::string_view`, `absl::any`, and `absl::optional`.

 Like everything else currently in Abseil, these types only require C++11.